asbjornenge/tezos-string-from-bytes/README.md

 A small helper contract to get a `string` from a `bytes` type.

 NB!
-The string produced does not represent the bytes in any particular encoding (see the code for how it encodes them).
+The string produced does not represent the bytes in any particular encoding (see the code for how it works).

 Donations: tz1UZZnrre9H7KzAufFVm7ubuJh5cCfjGwam